Federico Capasso

-Federico Capasso (born 1949, Rome, Italy), a prominent applied physicist, was one of the inventors of the quantum cascade laser during his work at Bell Laboratories.
+Federico Capasso (born 1949) is an Italian-American applied physicist and is one of the inventors of the quantum cascade laser during his work at Bell Laboratories.
 He is currently on the faculty of Harvard University.
-He has co-authored over 450 papers, edited four volumes, and holds over 60 US patents.

 Biography

-Federico Capasso received the doctor of Physics degree, summa cum laude, from the University of Rome, Italy, in 1973 and after doing research in fiber optics at Fondazione Bordoni in Rome, joined Bell Labs in 1976.
-In 1984, he was made a Distinguished Member of Technical Staff and in 1997 a Bell Labs Fellow.
-In addition to his research activity Capasso has held several management positions at Bell Labs including Head of the Quantum Phenomena and Device Research Department and the Semiconductor Physics Research Department (1987–2000) and Vice President of Physical Research (2000–2002).
-He joined Harvard on January 1, 2003.
+Federico Capasso received the Doctor of Physics degree, summa cum laude, from the University of Rome, Italy, in 1973 and after doing research in fiber optics at Fondazione Ugo Bordoni in Rome, joined Bell Labs in 1976.

+In 1984, he was made a distinguished member of technical staff and in 1997 a Bell Labs Fellow.
+In addition to his research activity, Capasso has held several management positions at Bell Labs, including head of the quantum phenomena and device research department and the semiconductor physics research department (1987–2000) and vice president of physical research (2000–2002).
+He joined Harvard on 1 January 2003.